Kiyoshi Kurosawa: Style and influences

-Kurosawa's directing style has been compared to those of Stanley Kubrick and Andrei Tarkovsky, though he has never expressly listed those directors as influences.
+Kurosawa's filmmaking style has been compared to those of Stanley Kubrick and Andrei Tarkovsky, though he has never expressly listed those directors as influences.
 In an interview, he claimed that Alfred Hitchcock and Yasujirō Ozu contributed to shaping his personal vision of the medium.
 He has also expressed admiration for American film directors such as Don Siegel, Sam Peckinpah, Robert Aldrich, Richard Fleischer, and Tobe Hooper.
 In a 2000 interview with Time, Kurosawa noted his appreciation for John Cassavetes, stating, "When I watch a Cassavetes film, I am awed by the understanding that people can subtly change in the course of a simple conversation."
 Through his association with mentor Shigehiko Hasumi, Kurosawa was also influenced by Jean-Luc Godard.

 In a 2009 interview with IFC, Kurosawa talked about the reason why he has cast the actor Kōji Yakusho in many of his films: "He has similar values and sensitivities.
-We’re from the same generation.
-That’s a big reason why I enjoy working with him on the set."
+We're from the same generation.
+That's a big reason why I enjoy working with him on the set."

 According to Tim Palmer, Kurosawa's films occupy a peculiar position between the materials of mass genre, on the one hand, and esoteric or intellectual abstraction, on the other.
 They also clearly engage with issues of environmental critique, given Kurosawa's preference for shooting in decaying open spaces, abandoned (and often condemned) buildings, and in places rife with toxins, pestilence and entropy.

 In an interview with the Tokyo Art University, where he is a professor, Kurosawa talks about not wanting his directorial style to be too fixed.
 The interviewer makes reference to Kurosawa's versatility when they talk about Clint Eastwood; Kurosawa says he admires people who can do many things and that he doesn't box himself into one style or one theme.
 When asked what he wants to try next, he answered: "The next thing I want to do is something I have never done."
 Kurosawa also mentions that he has seen many films since he was young, and that he knows there are many great films from around the world.
 Those films motivate him to be a better filmmaker; he always asks himself how to make films that will be memorable for a long time.

 In the same article by the Tokyo Art University, Kurosawa names film critic Hasumi Shigehiko as a mentor and early influence in his filmmaking career.
 Much of Hasumi's influence would go on to shape the core of Kurosawa's filmography.
 Kurosawa met Hasumi in University, where he was one of the few students to finish his course, and credits Hasumi with teaching him that film is worth dedicating your entire life to.
 Hasumi and Kurosawa believe that every element of the film matters and should be meticulously planned.
 Kurosawa has also stated that one of his goals as a filmmaker is to share Hasumi's teachings.